 The user only needs to switch the corresponding pins to ON as needed and specify the pins in the program.
 A DC power socket is designed under the module, which can be powered by an external power supply, and an external antenna can be used to obtain better signal quality.
 This module is especially suitable for remote low-power transmission application scenarios with ultra-low power consumption and ultra-small size as the core requirements.
 Since LoRa defines the lower physical layer, the upper networking layers were lacking.

 LoRaWAN was developed to define the upper layers of the network.
 LoRaWAN is a media access control (MAC) layer protocol but acts mainly as a network layer protocol for managing communication between LPWAN gateways and end-node devices as a routing protocol, maintained by the LoRa Alliance.You can upgrade your work with a LoRa / LoRaWAN radio, so it can communicate over very long distances and extremely low power consuming.

 COM LoRaWAN serial port settings baud rate: 115200, stop bit: 1, data bit: 8, parity bit: none, terminator: none

 COM.LoRaWAN RXD/TXD can be connected to M5Stack's UART (TX(0/13/17)RX(5/15/16)) by setting the DIP switch.
-Since this GPIO in M5Stack Fire 16/17 is connected to PSRAM by default.
+Since these GPIO in M5Stack Fire 16/17 are connected to PSRAM by default.
 It is recommended to use any set of UART pins in the remaining two groups.

 The DIP switch on the right is invalid for the LoRaWAN module, no need to set.